Chloe Bennet: 2007–2011: Music debut and acting beginnings

 In 2010 she moved to Los Angeles, California.
 Her first on-screen appearance was as a host for the short-lived TeenNick summer dance series The Nightlife.
 She appeared in the 2011 music video for South Korean band BIGBANG's "Tonight".
 While pursuing an acting career in Hollywood, she changed her name to "Chloe Bennet," after having trouble booking gigs with her last name.
-According to Bennet, using her father's first name, rather than his last name avoids difficulties being cast as an ethnic Asian American while respecting her father.
+According to Bennet, using her father's first name rather than his last name avoids difficulties being cast as an ethnic Asian American while respecting her father.

 2012–present: Breakthrough

 From 2012 to 2013, she had a recurring supporting role in the ABC drama series Nashville as Hailey.
 In December 2012, she was cast as a series regular on the ABC series Agents of S.H.I.E.L.D., which premiered on September 24, 2013.
 Bennet portrayed a hacker known as Skye, who was revealed to be Daisy Johnson / Quake in the second season.
 Bennet was awarded the "Visionary Award" by East West Players, the longest-running professional theater of color in the United States, on April 21, 2017, at their annual gala.
 She dedicated her award "to all the little girls who want to be a superhero; I'm just a half Chinese girl from the southside of Chicago."

 In 2019, Bennet was cast in the lead role as Yi in the animated film Abominable.
 She appeared in the 2020 film Valley Girl, a jukebox musical remake of the 1983 film of the same name, as Karen, the "Queen Bee".
 The film was originally scheduled for release in June 2018, but was postponed due to controversy around one of its cast members, Logan Paul.

 In March 2021, she was cast as Blossom Utonium in the upcoming CW live-action pilot Powerpuff, alongside Dove Cameron as Bubbles and Yana Perrault as Buttercup.
-However, after a decision to reshoot the pilot episode and subsequent scheduling conflicts, Bennet left the project in August 2021.
+However, after a decision to reshoot the pilot episode and subsequent scheduling conflicts with another project, Bennet left the project in August 2021.
+In 2023, she starred as the main actress in Mike Rohl's Married By Mistake as Riley Smith, a recent graduate of Stanford University who drunkenly marries her friend Nate Fisher.